Welcome to Empire College School of Law!

 Anti-Harassment & Discrimination Policy

 Empire College is committed to providing an environment free of unlawful harassment or discrimination.
 In furtherance of this commitment, all managers and supervisors are required to take our mandatory Sexual Harassment Prevention Training.
 College policy prohibits harassment or discrimination based on race, religion, creed, color, national origin, ancestry, sex (including pregnancy, childbirth or related medical conditions), military or veteran status, physical or mental disability, medical condition, marital status, age, sexual orientation, gender, gender identity or expression, genetic information or any other basis protected by the federal, state or local law.
-Additionally, in accordance with Title IX of the Education Amendments of 1972, the College prohibits discrimination based on sex, which includes sexual harassment and sexual violence, and the College has jurisdiction over Title IX complaints.
+Additionally, the College will respond to and investigate claims of sexual harassment in accordance with its stated policies and in accordance with Title IX of the Education Amendments of 1972 and any effective amendments thereto, and in accordance with regulations governing the response to and investigation of claims of sexual harassment.
+See, e.g., 34 CFR, Subtitle B, Chapter 1, Part 106, sections 106.30-106.46.
+The College prohibits discrimination based on sex, which includes sexual harassment and sexual violence, and the College has jurisdiction over Title IX complaints.

-The College’s anti-harassment policy applies to all persons involved in the operation of the College, and prohibits unlawful harassment by any employee of the College, as well as students, vendors or anyone who does business with the College.
+The College’s anti-harassment policy extends to admission and employment practices.
+It applies to all persons involved in the attendance at and operation of the College, and prohibits unlawful harassment by any employee of the College, as well as students, vendors or anyone who does business with the College.
 It further extends to prohibit unlawful harassment by or against students.
 Any employee, student or contract worker who violates this policy will be subject to disciplinary action.
 To the extent a customer, vendor or other person with whom the College does business engages in unlawful harassment or discrimination, the College will take appropriate corrective action.
+Inquiries about the application of Title IX and the grievance procedures for responding to claims of sexual harassment may be referred to the Title IX Coordinators identified below.

-As part of the College’s commitment to providing a harassment-free environment, this policy shall be disseminated widely to the College community through publications including the Student Handbook and Employee Handbook, the College website, new employee orientations, student orientations, and other appropriate channels of communication.
+As part of the College’s commitment to providing a harassment-free environment, this policy shall be disseminated widely to the College community through publications including the Student Handbook/Policy Manual, Faculty Handbook, School Catalog, Employee Handbook, the College website, new employee orientations, student orientations, and other appropriate channels of communication.
 The College provides training to key staff members to enable the College to handle any allegations of discrimination, sexual harassment or sexual violence promptly and effectively.
 The College will respond quickly to all reports, and will take appropriate action to prevent, to correct, and if necessary, to discipline behavior that violates this policy.

 Sexual Harassment is defined as unwelcome conduct of a sexual nature.
 It includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
 Sexual harassment is conduct that explicitly or implicitly affects a person’s employment or education or interferes with a person’s work or educational performance or creates an environment such that a reasonable person would find the conduct intimidating, hostile or offensive.